 21st, 22nd & 23rd District: Floridsdorf, Donaustadt & Liesing

 The Viennese call the districts Floridsdorf and Donaustadt Transdanubien (beyond the Danube) because they are situated on the other side of the riverbank, east of the city center.
 Here, you will find Vienna's most popular recreational area, the Donauinsel .
-This is a very thin, very long, artificial island in the river Danube—a paradise for rollerblading, cycling, jogging, walking.
+This is a very thin, very long, artificial island in the river Danube—a paradise for rollerblading, cycling, jogging and walking.
 Liesing, which sits to the south of the city center, is huge with its small detached houses, council block buildings and some nice Heurigen places.
 Villages such as Mauer and Atzgersdorf are part of the 23rd district.
 They are so rural that it is sometimes hard to believe you are still in Vienna.

 Some say coffee houses, Wienerschnitzel and wine taverns are defining characteristics of Vienna, and with good cause.
 Most coffee houses and wine taverns can give any reputable restaurant a good run for its money.
 The Beisl is a common Viennese name for a small tavern, restaurant or pub serving food.
 Should you be short of time, the omnipresent Würstelstand (sausage stands) are always worth a visit, serving typically Austrian sausage.
 The cheapest sit-down food is generally to be found in university restaurants, known as Mensa.
 Only opening on weekdays, they are terrific value for the money.
 There are also Austrian chains like Schnitzelhaus or Wienerwald.
 And, for those with a penchant for excellent food, Vienna offers plenty of fine restaurants, especially in the inner city.
 A word of advice: it might be wise to carry cash in Vienna, as many restaurants do not accept credit cards.